 - "Restore and protect . . . wetlands . . ."
 (Countywide Policy Plan, page 46.) - "Preserve existing wetlands and improve and restore degraded wetlands."
 (Maui Island Plan, page 2-31.) - "Support the protection and restoration of natural systems, such as wetlands and dunes, for flood mitigation and climate change adaptation."
-(Molokai Island Community Plan, page 55.) - "Natural landscape features and environment, such as . . . wetlands, will be protected and restored."
-(Lāna'i Community Plan, page 2-12.)
+(Molokai Island Community Plan, page 55.)

-• "Protect all wetland resources . . ."
-(Kīhei-Mākena Community Plan, page 21.)
+- "Natural landscape features and environment, such as . . . wetlands, will be protected and restored."
+(Lanai Lānai Community Plan, page 2-12)..) - "Protect all wetland resources . . ."
+(Kihei-Makena Kīhei-Mākena Community Plan, page 21.)

-Despite these directives, which were enacted in ordinances from 1998 to 2016, Maui County did not have requirements for wetlands restoration and protection prior to this Ordinance.
+Despite these directives, which were enacted in ordinances from 1998 to 2016, Maui County did not have a program requirements for wetlands restoration and protection prior to this Ordinance.

-A Maui County policy is necessary because the Clean Water Act does not regulate certain isolated wetlands or reflect County-specific goals for protecting and enhancing environmental resilience by preserving environmentally sensitive ecosystems, such as wetlands.
+A Maui County programpolicy is necessary because the Clean Water Act does not regulate certain isolated wetlands.
+Only those or reflect County-specific goals for protecting and enhancing environmental resilience by preserving environmentally sensitive ecosystems, such as wetlands that are adjacent to navigable waters are protected by the Clean Water Act.